whateverhappenshappens/HMS_APP/README.md

 Welcome to the Doctor Appointment Booking System project!
 This application allows users to easily book and manage appointments with doctors based on their specialization.
 The project is built using Angular for the client side and Spring Boot for the server side.
 The user can register with an account and only admins have the right to register another admin and doctor.
-The user is login and upon successfully signin in the user is redirected to respective dashboard and from there on they can perform action depending upon their role.
+The user is login and upon successfully signing in the user is redirected to the respective dashboard and from there on they can perform action depending upon their role.
 A rule engine has been added for easy updation and reducing code changes.

 ## Table of Contents